 #4 – One day governments may outlaw withdrawals to private wallets, and your coins will be stuck, and not valuable.
 The real Bitcoin Economy (the 15 million coins OUTSIDE exchanges) will be part of the peer-2-peer market, and coins inside exchanges will be useless.

 I am fully expecting governments to make it extremely difficult, or outright ban, coins from leaving exchanges into private wallets.
-We will fight back, no doubt.
-But the effort by governments will be futile.
+We will fight back, no doubt, and the effort by governments will be futile.
 Most of the bitcoins are not on exchanges.
 Most have been mined.
 My estimate is about 2 million coins of the 18.5 million mined are on exchanges.

 Bitcoin’s future is a peer-to-peer money, with most payments made by Lightning.
 Coins on an exchange can not serve this function.
 Exchange coins will always have a middle man, that you will require permission from to make payments.

 Coins stuck on the exchange due to laws, can not be used as Bitcoin is intended, and they will be less valuable.
-If I am to offer a service, and charge bitcoin, I will accept real bitcoin from OUTSIDE exchanges to my private wallet.
-Nor will I take payment with trapped bitcoin from an exchange, to my exchange wallet.
-I will not be alone.
+If I am to offer a service, and charge bitcoin, I will ONLY accept real bitcoin to my private wallet.
+I would not take payment with trapped bitcoin from an exchange to my own exchange wallet – and I will not be alone.
 Therefore, there will emerge a price difference between the two types of bitcoins.